-I am currently based in Salt Lake City, Utah, completing work on my National Geographic Society-supported project and documentary film, Glen Canyon Rediscovered.
+I recently completed work on my National Geographic Society-supported project and documentary film, Glen Canyon Rediscovered.
 The film highlights water management challenges in the Colorado River Basin and explores the history and impacts of Glen Canyon Dam.

-The project is supported by the National Geographic Society, American Rivers, Black Diamond, 5Point Film Festival, and Dagger Kayaks, among others.
+The project was generously supported by the National Geographic Society, American Rivers, Black Diamond, 5Point Film Festival, and Dagger Kayaks, among others.

 As a Fulbright-Nehru Scholar, I spent a year based out of Jaipur, Rajasthan, producing a series of documentaries about a diverse set of water challenges.
 The three focus areas of my research and work were the protection of free-flowing Himalayan rivers from hydroelectric dam development in Uttarkhand, water access in Jaipur's unauthorized urban settlements, and the threat of melting glaciers to fragile water supply systems in Ladakh.